 Geotargeting Advertising – This provides a wider geographic net than a circle around a hospital or urgent care center.
 It can include an entire town.
 But to be effective, this type of mobile advertising is triggered based on an individual’s demographics in addition to their location.
 Geotargeting works best when demographics are narrowly defined.
 Filters can include income, age, behaviors, interests, affiliations, etc. Geotargeting is especially advantageous for law firms with niche practice areas.

-If one of your attorneys is invited to speak at a Chamber of Commerce breakfast or Rotary Club lunch, encourage them to do so.
-Not only is it an opportunity to highlight your law firm’s expertise, authority and trustworthiness (E.A.T.), but it also increases your brand visibility.
+If one of your attorneys are invited to speak at a Chamber of Commerce breakfast or Rotary Club lunch, encourage them to do so.
+Not only is it an opportunity to highlight your law firm’s expertise, authority, and trustworthiness (E.A.T.), but it also increases your brand visibility.
 Your law firm’s name or logo is often included in the event’s program and signage.

 Digital Audio Advertising

 Digital audio advertising can take place during popular podcasts or on music sites like Spotify and others.
 These outlets cause consumers to identify your ad with favorite music, topical discussions, and areas of interest.
 Generally, users listen to podcasts or music in a distraction-free environment, which means your ads get their full concentration.
 Digital audio advertising also enables you to filter and target your ideal audience.